allen-zqh/new_blog/content/en/project/newkow/index.md

 date = 2018-12-05T09:00:00

 # Project summary to display on homepage.
-summary = "The subject is a research project.
-It intends to find a new cross-disciplinary law by using text multi-label technology from the growing scientific and technological literature."
+summary = "The subject  intends to find a new cross-disciplinary law by using text multi-label from the growing scientific literature."

 # Tags: can be used for filtering projects.
 tags = ["deep learning", "clustering algorithm"]